HIPAA Compliance

 WHAT IS PROTECTED HEALTH INFORMATION (PHI)

 We spoke about PHI - Protected Health Information.
 What is it?
 PHI is the chief component of HIPAA compliance because it helps the healthcare industry to avoid any violations of data leak of the patients.
-PHI is not limited to only healthcare data but extends to any minute information that can easily get him identified by any unauthorized organization during their treatment.
+PHI is not limited to only healthcare data but extends to any minute information that can easily get a patient identified by any unauthorized organization during their treatment.

 Starting from any details about a doctor’s visit to the patient’s name, birth, death or treatment dates, phone numbers, social security numbers, medical record numbers, photographic images on any hospital form, finger and voice prints and even the history of patient’s health conditions and the mode of payment as recorded in the hospital, which could help identify a patient are all stored and shielded under this act.